Unnati-96/Assignment1/Readme.md

 #added dotenv package for storing and accessing environment variables(sensitive data or credentials).
 #Applied the concept of regex (for name and email(added one more field))

+=> Day 4:
+Learned Concept of Aggregation Pipeline: aggregate method .How many users have age 20? (used $match and $count operators) .What is the average age of all users? (used $group and $avg opeartors or stages ) .List the top 2 most common favFruits among the users.{used $group,$sort,$limit operators or stages}

+.created a service folder for adding new fields to the database .Also created separate routes  and controller files for each aggregate operation